 Located in Port Richey, Werner-Boyce Salt Springs State Park doesn’t look like much when you first approach.
 The main entrance is off a very busy highway and, if you weren’t looking for it, you would easily pass right by it.
-I’ve passed by its entrance many times and didn’t even know it was there!
-The park is located about 28 miles north of Clearwater, 11 miles north of Tarpon Springs and 1 hour west of Tampa International Airport.
+Don’t let that fool you.
+Werner-Boyce is a relaxing small park with plenty of nature and Florida history.

-Be sure to bring cash with you when visiting Werner-Boyce State Park- there is no guard station when you enter, only a money box.
+Be sure to bring cash with you when visiting Werner-Boyce State Park.
+There’s no guard station when you enter, only a money box.
 It’s based on the honor system.
 Florida State Park pass holders just drive through (I took my card out and waved it around in case anyone thought I wasn’t paying!).